GhaithA-M/CS2_CFG/README.md

         description: ''
     },
 ```
-The default category is 'misc'.
+The default category is 'custom'.